GeorgiaCenterforDevelopmentalScience/Neuro-Pipeline/readme.md

 **Q: Can I use this on local computers?**
 A: The pipeline is designed for HPC/SLURM environments.
 Local execution would require modifications.

+**Q: What if analysis script failed to run?**
+A: Verify the exported variables and environment settings by checking the contents of the `log/wrapper` folder in the working directory, paying particular attention to paths and submitted Slurm commands.
+Next, inspect the Slurm logs located under `log/subjects`.
+Finally, review the analysis script to ensure its code is correct.
+It is recommended to use `echo` or `print` statements to confirm that variables are being passed as intended.

 ---

 **Version**: 0.1.0